kensuio/exercise-dev-backend/go/carrier-pricing/README.md

 _Note: You can use Docker and docker-compose to provide the databases._

-_Note: Ideally, you can should only use only the standard lib, except for the database drivers.
-But if you have a better library to complete the exercise, justify so. _
+_Note: Ideally, you should only use only the standard lib, except for the database drivers.
+But if you feel that a better library to complete the exercise is available to you, just explain why it's better suited ._